 Hardware interrupts (Hwis) handle critical processing that the application must perform in response to external asynchronous events.
 The SYS/BIOS target/device specific Hwi modules are used to manage hardware interrupts.
-See the document introducing Hwis for an overview.

 In a typical embedded system, hardware interrupts are triggered either by on-device peripherals or by devices external to the processor.
 In both cases, the interrupt causes the processor to vector to the ISR address.